Seeking Big Ideas: How Would You Enrich Our Local Jewish Community?

 Edlavitch DCJCC will pilot Jewish Cooking Mastered, a joint project of EntryPointDC and NOVA Tribe Series, including a cooking class series and a peer-to-peer holiday meals program in Northern VA and DC.
 Jewish young professionals will learn from popular local and national chefs and bloggers how to craft traditional dishes with a modern twist (e.g., a farm-to-table Passover seder) and learn the Jewish history and rituals of each dish.

 30s Engagement • Impact Grant

 GatherDC will expand their 30s Engagement Impact program to connect individuals in their 30s with their peers and Jewish communal partner organizations.
 The project also funds dedicated learning and leadership experiences for this population, including comprehensive follow-up and evaluation.

-This grant will support a training series for local lay leaders and Jewish institution staff about how to engage peripherally-involved Jewish young adults.
-The series will provide services to a large group of young adult lay leaders and intensively serve a select group of professionals serving Jewish institutions.
+A training series for local lay-leaders and Jewish institution staff about how to engage peripherally-involved Jewish young adults.
+The series will provide service to a large group of young adult lay-leaders and intensively serve a select group of professionals serving Jewish institutions.